-Impact on the local and regional hospitals remains critical.
+Impact on the local and regional hospitals is critical.
 The state has declared Crisis Standards of Care for all of Idaho.
 Staffing and bed shortages in the local hospital is limiting care.
-The regional hospital is at capacity.
+The regional hospital is at capacity with departments on divert, especially critical care.

 Cassia County's average new case rate is in the high risk level.
-SCPHD is monitoring two outbreaks in long-term care facilities and investigating cases in the local school.
-Investigations are critically impacted by the case surge in the region.
+SCPHD is monitoring three outbreaks in long-term care facilities and investigations have been impacted by the case surge in the region.

-Taking all major factors into account, especially considering the hospital metric has the greatest weight, the overall determined risk level is critical.
+Taking all major factors into account, the overall determined risk level is critical.